dlira2/Nutanix-tools-for-AHV/README.md

      sys,

-It is possible to execute connections "Safe" and not "Secure". to avoid placing IP and password repeatedly.
+It is possible to execute connections "Safe" and not "Secure". to avoid placing IP and password repeatedly. ( Only for script)

      -Prism Element secure connection, lines 31 to 35.
      -Prism Central secure connection, lines 104 to 109.